rupeshdabbir/getme-ps5-bot/README.md

 # getme-ps5-bot

-The goal of this project is to auto check and buy a PS5 when a stock is available.
+The goal of this project is to auto check PS5 when a stock is available.
 Nothing else.
 I just personally wanted to buy a PS5 and hence this project.

 ### Installation